electorama/awt/docs/refactor.md

 *   `ResultConduit` class and all its methods
 *   Notice consolidation and `resblob` construction logic
+*   **Voting method display logic** (temporary) - `get_method_display_info()` and related functions that extract vote counts, percentages, and formatted display strings for each voting method.
+These functions contain workarounds for abiflib deficiencies and should eventually be pushed down to abiflib once it provides structured, display-ready output for all voting methods.

 ### Remaining in `awt.py` (The Web Layer)